 It looked like the monkey was holding an alms bowl, so the Bodhisatta jokingly asked, “Who are you, a brahmin?
 Where did you go to collect so much food?” implying it was greedy.
 The monkey replied, “I’m just a foolish monkey who touched something I shouldn’t have.
 Set me free and I will go away.”
-The Bodhisatta replied, “The marriage between your clans has been consummated: Turtle, you can stop having sex now.”
+The Bodhisatta replied, “The marriage between your clans has been consummated: turtle, you can stop having sex now.”
 The turtle, on hearing the Bodhisatta’s words, released its grip and the monkey did the same.
 They both showed respect to the Bodhisatta and left, the monkey running far away, never to return.

 In the Lifetime of the Buddha

-The monkey and the turtle were earlier births of two high-ranking royal military officers who hated each other and spoke rudely every time they met.
+The monkey and the turtle were earlier births of two high-ranking military officers who hated each other and spoke rudely every time they met.
 Neither the king nor their friends and family could set them right.
-One day the Buddha divined that these two men were close to having a spiritual breakthrough, so the next morning he went out collecting alms at each of their houses.
+One day the Buddha divined that these two men were close to having a spiritual breakthrough, so the next morning he went out collecting alms at their houses.
 While sitting with them, the Buddha preached about loving-kindness and dharma so clearly they both became disciples.
 The two soldiers forgave each other and were harmonious from then on.

 Later, when the Buddha heard some of his disciples discussing how he had humbled the two soldiers, he told them this story so they knew he had also reconciled the same two men in previous lives.